 A short introduction to Bristol

 Bristol is located in the South West of England and it's the 10th largest city in the UK.
 Many come to London to enjoy a trip to Britain, hence few people are aware of what a great city Bristol really is.
 I fell in love with Bristol the very first time I visited this city and have been living here ever since (5 years now).
 Do I think it's a great place to live?
 Absolutely, it has been voted as the UK's most livable city for several years in a row.
 It’s a brilliant place for startups and entrepreneurs and ticks all the boxes if you are a young professional wanting to live in a culturally diverse society.
 Besides, there are so many things to do in Bristol.

 People from Bristol are known as Bristolians.
-Bristol has adopted a modern economy which is built around creative media, IT, electronic and aerospace.
+Bristol has adopted a modern economy which is built around creative media, IT, electronics and aerospace.
 It has been voted the best city for entrepreneurs (Startup Cities Index 2015), the best city in Britain to live in (Sunday Times 2015) and has been named the EU’s European Green Capital (2015).

 There is a strong sense of community in Bristol.
 People are generally friendly and willing to help.
 When you enter a shop, locals are likely to engage in conversation and ask you questions.
 In certain neighbourhoods, people really come together and pursue community activities.
 In various places around Bristol, you will find that neighbours become good friends and can rely on each other in times of distress.

 Gloucester Road is one of the best places to understand the younger generations.
 You will find several boutiques, shops, restaurants, bars and cafes where locals like to hang out.
-It’s a great place to buy groceries and support the local businesses.
+It’s a great place to buy groceries and support local businesses.
 Bristolians are quite vehement about helping locals thrive, hence many will happily go out of their way to shop in local, organic stores as opposed to massive supermarket chains.

-In general, Bristolians are very friendly and open to having a chat and a pint in the locals pubs.
+In general, Bristolians are very friendly and open to having a chat and a pint in the local pubs.
 It’s customary to go out for a drink with friends and colleagues after work, on a Friday.

 Bristol for startups

-Bristol has been named “Silicon Gorge” and this is because not only it’s the fastest growing startup hub outside of London, but home to countless tech companies and startups.
-It is known to be the go to place if you wish to invest or establish a tech related business.
+Bristol has been named “Silicon Gorge” and this is because not only it’s the fastest-growing startup hub outside of London, but home to countless tech companies and startups.
+It is known to be the go-to place if you wish to invest or establish a tech-related business.
 Bristol has long been a creative city, with major music and art scenes, now being named the best city to run a business in the UK according to Startup Cities Index 2015.

 Internet in Bristol